weaviate/weaviate-io/developers/weaviate/search/basics.md

 Be aware that although you will only see `n` results, this could become an expensive operation as `m` grows larger, as Weaviate must fetch `n+m` results.

 :::tip For exhaustive retrieval, use `after` instead.
-If you want to list and retrieve all objects from a `class`, use the cursor API instead with the `after` parameter.
+If you want to list and retrieve all objects from a `class`, use the cursor API instead with the `after` operator.
 Read [this guide](../manage-data/read-all-objects.mdx) for more information on how.
 :::

 <Tabs groupId="languages">